btholt/complete-intro-to-react-v5/lessons/typescript.md

 - We need to use Reach Router's Router params because the ID param will come from the router, not directly from the consumer.
 - We need to assert that we have those process.env keys, so we will throw whenever we don't.
 Same thing with the ID from the route props.
 If Details somehow gets rendered without it, we need to navigate to home (better to a 404 page but we don't have one.)
 - We have to give all state a default setting.
 This prevents errors on the initial render and it gives TypeScript the ability to infer all your types.
-- It can't tell what type media is so we tell it's a PetMedia object.
+- It can't tell what type media is so we tell it's an array of Photos from the pet library.
 - We had to put a null check in the componentDidMount.
 If the animal comes back empty, we have to handle that case.
 Here we're just navigating back to home and returning (the return is necessary or TS still won't be happy.)
 - TS still won't be happy because our other pages haven't been typed yet.
 We're getting there.